dabit3/aws-amplify-workshop-react/README.md

 This would create a folder called `javascript` in our S3 bucket & store a file called __MyReactComponent.js__ there with the code we specified in the second argument of `Storage.put`.

+> To view the new S3 Bucket at any time after its creation, go to the dashboard at [https://s3.console.aws.amazon.com/s3/home](https://s3.console.aws.amazon.com/s3/home).

 If we want to read everything from this folder, we can use `Storage.list`:

 ```js